jonheslop/jfh-gatsby/pages/articles/2008-08-01-howies/index.md

 path: "/howies/"
 category: "FrontEnd"
 title: "Head of Web"
 description: "I landed a job with howies right out of university after a summer interning there the summer before.
 I bought a knowledge of the internet and social media to company and helped grow the online presence of the brand.
-Being a small company I also helped out with a lot of things to from helping produce photoshoots to design and content for the quarterly catalogues."
+Being a small company I also helped out with a lot of things, from helping produce photoshoots to design and content for the quarterly catalogues."
 logo: "./howies.svg"
 logoBG: "white"
 ---